erinzm/zed/README.md

 That's what this is.

 ## Building it
-Get Flex and Bison, and GCC or clang.
-Then, just run `make`.
+Get Clojure and Leiningen.
+Do `lein run` to run the compiler.

 ## License:
 Zed: a very simple compiler